Delaney is in a book!

 Full interview with Refinery29, "One Of These Women Might Just Be The Next Mindy Kaling"

 Delaney has also written some other short plays.
 "Who Gets the Fish?" which was up for a night at the Manhattan Repertory Theater.
 "Sad Christmas" and "Mistaken Amenities", both of which were read at Playwrights at the Grand at The Grand Bar & Grill in Brooklyn.
-She hopes to do more theater shiz in the future.
+She hopes to write and direct more plays in the future.